-On August 31, the State of California enacted the Tenant, Homeowner, and Small Landlord Relief Act (AB 3088).
-AB 3088’s Tenant Relief Act creates eviction protections for tenants experiencing COVID-19 financial hardship effective immediately.
-This new State law supersedes the City of Mountain View's residential eviction moratorium.
-Tenants are protected by, and must follow, the State’s requirements and not the City’s, including the eviction moratorium extension just approved by Council on August 25, 2020.
+On January 29, the State of California adopted legislation (SB 91) that extends the Tenant, Homeowner, and Small Landlord Relief Act (AB 3088).
+SB 91’s Tenant Relief Act extends eviction protections for tenants experiencing COVID-19 financial hardship effective immediately.
+Tenants are protected by, and tenants and landlords must follow, the State’s eviction moratorium requirements.
+SB 91 also provides financial assistance to residential tenants and small property owners impacted by COVID-19.

 For more information regarding the temporary eviction moratorium, visit the City's Eviction Relief webpage, call the Mountain View Rental Housing Helpline at (650) 282-2514 or email firstname.lastname@example.org.